ynachiket/acp-checkout-poc/docs/DECISION_LOG.md

 **Positive:**
 - POC code can evolve to production (not throwaway)
-- Clear path to add Nike's internal services
+- Clear path to add internal services
 - Easy to extend with new protocols
 - Demonstrates technical sophistication